 Seed exchanges can be done in two ways.
 You can either meet with someone physically to swap seeds or communicate with someone over the phone, email, or a website to set up a long-distance exchange.

-- Seed Savers Exchange: Search or browse vegetable, fruits, berries, nuts, grains, herbs, spices, and flower seeds to see what's available.
+- Seed Savers Exchange: Search or browse vegetables, fruits, berries, nuts, grains, herbs, spices, and flower seeds to see what's available.
 Although most of these seeds are free, you'll be expected to pay for shipping and handling.

 - Houzz Seed Exchange: Much like other seed exchange websites, this is a forum where members can post requests for exchanges.
 Communication can be done publicly or through private messages.
 Some of the posts are even information on local meetups so you don't have to send and receive the seeds in the mail.
 You can filter these forum posts by city or plant.

-There may be local seed exchanges that you won't find in these websites.
+There may be local seed exchanges that you won't find on these websites.
 Do a general online search to find one near you that someone may have already set up.
 You may also try searching Facebook for seed exchange groups, or a "seed swap" event in your local area.

 Get Free Seeds Through Seed Libraries